 To do so, first, type in your sitemap’s URL.
 Once you see that Google hasn’t indexed the URL, click on “Live Test”.
 A new page will appear where it tells you due to noindex tag, the map cannot be indexed.
 Scroll down until you see “Page fetch”.
 If it says “Successful” then it means your sitemap’s status is still on pending and couldn’t fetch sitemap error is just a bug.

-What if it wasn’t a bug?
+What if sitemap status couldn’t fetch wasn’t a bug?

 Sometimes it may not be a Google’s bug and your sitemap is truly not fetch-able.
 In this case, open your sitemap and make sure the content within it is indeed accessible.
+You can also use Google sitemap validator tools to make sure the sitemap fits Google criteria.

 Also, some plugins can block Google’s access to your web pages.
 You have to review your plugins and make sure they are not blocking Google.